Valence Shell Electron Pair Repulsion (VSEPR)

 Resonance shows another resonance contribution.
 If a lone pair is in a p orbital, then lone pair and p orbital display in same location.

-Smaller formal charges moves a lone pair to be a double bond.
+Smaller formal charge moves a lone pair to be a double bond.

 Protonated -ate ions become -ic acids; -ite ions become -ous acids.